 - Provide the cat with a peaceful environment.

 - Keep stress to a minimum.
 Avoid loud noises, boisterous pets or young children and strangers.
 Now is not the time to renovate the house or introduce a new pet.

 - Keep the cat’s litter tray and food bowl close to the cat.
 The litter tray should be accessible, if necessary, carry the cat to the litter tray.

 - Loss of appetite is common in cats who are actively dying.
 During this time, the goal is to maintain comfort and not nutrition.
-If the cat is not drinking, offer drops from your finger.
+If the cat is not drinking, offer drops from your finger or use a syringe.
 Once the cat is in the final active stage of dying, do not force him to eat or drink.

 - Immobile cats can develop pressure sores.
 Provide a soft and comfortable bed and turn the cat every few hours.